 WPI's tobacco-free campus policy will apply to all members of the WPI community including visitors to the campus.
-The WPI campus will be entirely free from tobacco products and E-cigarettes everywhere including all buildings, walkways, patios, playing fields, lawns, parking lots, parking garages and all WPI owned, leased, or rented vehicles.
+The WPI campus will be entirely free from tobacco products and e-cigarettes everywhere including all buildings, walkways, patios, playing fields, lawns, parking lots, parking garages and all WPI owned, leased, or rented vehicles.
+A full description of prohibited tobacco products and other definitions are available here.